-7 The sock puppet or "Canada Dry" screens or groups.
+7. sock puppet or the "Canada Dry" screens or groups.
 This looks like an independent organization , it takes positions as independent organizations, it reflects as an independent organization.
 But this is not an independent organization.

-9. donkey.
-Taking the advantages of the strategy of carrot and stick, the ass highlights the benefits to a parliamentary move in the direction of the influencer.
-In his other hand he holds a stick, symbol risk not to be convinced.
-When the negative vote of the Senate on the issue of tax exemptions for educational institutions, including Acadomia, read here, one might think, given the arguments raised by the senators, "substance if you remove the exemption for business support school, we must remove all service businesses at home.
+9. ass.
+Taking advantage of the strategy of carrot and stick, the donkey highlights the benefits of a parliamentary move in the direction of influencer.
+In his other hand he holds a stick, risk symbol not to be convinced.
+When the negative vote of the Senate on the issue of tax exemptions for school organizations including Acadomia, read here, we may think, considering the arguments raised by the senators, in essence, "If we remove the exemption for business support school, one has to remove all home utilities.
 So how to choose?
 So it's complicated?
 So we do nothing. "

 10. The think-tank.
 These focus groups have flourished in the United States where they bring together thinkers from all horizons.
 Their reports, ideas are widely communication and allow to initiate the debate.
 In the words of a Hebrew proverb, "the answer is in the question."
 This technique allows to manage, in part, the media agenda.